AI engine: XDNA 1

 The XDNA architecture is combined with other architectural layers such as CPUs and GPUs, for Ryzen AI Phoenix architectures, composing the AMD product line for energy-efficient inference and AI workloads.

 XDNA 2

 Second generation of XDNA layers is integrated within Ryzen AI Strix architecture and official documents from the producer claim it as specifically tailored for LLM inference workloads.

 Tools and programming model

-The main programming environments for AI engine, officially supported by AMD, are the Vitis flow, which uses the Vitis toolchain to program the hardware accelerator.
+The main programming environment for AI engine, officially supported by AMD, is the Vitis flow, which uses the Vitis toolchain to program the hardware accelerator.